 Sexual misconduct is an abuse of authority and power, breaching Christian ethical principles by sexually misusing a trust relationship.
-It is the comprehensive term used in this policy to include, but not be limited to, sexual abuse of adults (including any incapable of meaningful consent), rape or sexual assault, sexual harassment, and sexual abuse of children.
+It is the comprehensive term used in this policy to include, but not be limited to, sexual abuse of adults (including any incapable of meaningful consent), rape or sexual assault (including intimate partner violence/abuse), sexual harassment, and sexual abuse of children.
 Categories of sexual misconduct are described below.

-- 1. Sexual abuse occurs whenever a person in a position of trust engages, with or without consent, in a sexual act or sexual contact with another person to whom s/he owes a professional and pastoral responsibility.
+- 1. Sexual abuse occurs whenever a person in a position of trust, including, but not limited to, those described in the Introduction above, engages, with or without consent, in a sexual act or sexual contact with another person to whom they owe a professional and pastoral responsibility.
 Such abuse shall include, but not be limited to, the following: - a.
-Any sexual act or sexual contact involving inducement, threat, coercion, force, violence, or intimidation of another person - b.
-Any sexual act or contact where there is a professional relationship, including consensual physical relationships and when an inherent imbalance of power undermines consent - c.
-Any other act defined as "sexual abuse" (or equivalent) under the criminal laws, as they may exist from time to time, of the jurisdiction where the act occurs
+Any sexual act or sexual contact involving inducement, threat, coercion, force, violence, or intimidation of another person. - b.
+Any sexual act or sexual contact where there is a professional relationship, including consensual physical relationships and when an inherent imbalance of power undermines consent.

-- 2. Rape or sexual contact by force, threat or intimidation - 3.
-Sexual harassment or conduct (such as offensive, obscene or suggestive language or behavior, unacceptable visual contact, unwelcome touching or fondling) that is injurious to the physical or emotional health of another, including sexual bargaining relating to the conditions of a person's employment or participation - 4.
+- c.
+Any other act defined as "sexual abuse" (or equivalent) under criminal and civil laws, as they may exist from time to time, of the jurisdiction where the act occurs. - 2.
+Rape, Attempted Rape and Statutory Rape (as defined by PA Statute) or sexual contact by threat, coercion, force, violence, or intimidation of another person (including intimate partner abuse). - 3.
+Intimate Partner Violence: Intimate partner violence (IPV) is abuse or aggression that occurs in a mutually acknowledged romantic relationship.
+"Intimate partner" refers to current and former spouses and dating partners.
+IPV can vary in how often it happens and how severe it is.
+It can range from one episode of violence that could have lasting impact to chronic and severe episodes over multiple years. - 4.
+Sexual harassment reflects unwelcome and uninvited behavior (such as offensive, obscene, or suggestive language or behavior, uninvited images, unwelcome touching, or fondling) that is injurious to the physical or emotional health of another, including sexual bargaining relating to the conditions of a person's employment or participation. - a.
+Stalking may be a form of sexual harassment.
+Stalking is a pattern of repeated, unwanted attention and contact by a person that causes fear or concern for one's own safety or the safety of someone close to the victim. - b.
+Psychological aggression may be a form of sexual harassment.
+Psychological aggression as a form of sexual harassment is the use of verbal and non-verbal communication with the intent to harm another person mentally or emotionally and/or to exert control over another person.
+This includes use of all electronic media. - 5.
 Child sexual abuse includes, but is not limited to, any interaction between an adult and a child for the purpose of sexual stimulation of the adult or of a third person, including the use of electronic media.
 The interaction may or may not involve touch.
-Sexual interaction and/or dating between an adult and a child (a person under the age of 18) is abuse
+Sexual interaction and/or dating between an adult and a child (a person under the age of 18) is abuse.